 Lessons in sustainability

-Getting shortlisted for the Outlook Traveller Responsible Tourism award under the category of Sustainable Leadership and Conservation got us a bit reflective.
+Receiving the Outlook Traveller Responsible Tourism award under the category of Sustainable Leadership and Conservation got us a bit reflective.

 The forest produce based enterprise building at Forest Post is an effort to securing Adivasi livelihoods.
 Although we aren’t sure how much our network of harvester men and women actually understand Forest Rights per say, the enterprise hopes to help them find creative – often traditional – ways of engaging with their resources.
 It hopes that people who choose to stay close to home find meaningful employment right there.